Convenience Tools and Functions

 Usage:

 usage: test_... [-h] [--comms [{local, tcp, ssh, client, mpi}]] [--nworkers [NWORKERS]] [--workers WORKERS [WORKERS ...]] [--nsim_workers [NSIM_WORKERS]] [--nresource_sets [NRESOURCE_SETS]] [--workerID [WORKERID]] [--server SERVER SERVER SERVER] [--pwd [PWD]] [--worker_pwd [WORKER_PWD]] [--worker_python [WORKER_PYTHON]] [--tester_args [TESTER_ARGS [TESTER_ARGS ...]]]
 Note that running via an MPI runner uses the default 'mpi' comms, and '--nworkers' will be ignored.
 The number of processes are supplied via the MPI run line.
 One being the manager, and the rest are workers. --comms, Communications medium for manager and workers.
-Default is 'mpi'. --nworkers, (For 'local' or 'tcp' comms) Set number of workers. --nsim_workers, (For 'local' or 'mpi' comms) A convenience option for common cases.
-If used with no other criteria, will generate one additional zero-resource worker for use as a generator.
-If the number of workers has also been specified, will generate enough zero-resource workers to match the other criteria. --nresource_sets, Explicitly set the number of resource sets.
-This sets libE_specs['num_resource_sets'].
-By default, resources will be divided by workers (excluding zero_resource_workers).
-Example command lines: Run with 'local' comms and 4 workers $ python calling_script --comms local --nworkers 4 Run with 'local' comms and 5 workers - one gen (no resources), and 4 sims. $ python calling_script --comms local --nsim_workers 4 Run with 'local' comms with 4 workers and 8 resource sets.
+Default is 'local' if --nworkers is provided, otherwise 'mpi'. --nworkers/-n, (For 'local' or 'tcp' comms) Set number of workers. --nresource_sets, Explicitly set the number of resource sets.
+This sets libE_specs["num_resource_sets"].
+By default, resources will be divided by workers (excluding zero_resource_workers). --nsim_workers, (For 'local" or 'mpi' comms) A convenience option for cases with persistent generators - sets the number of simulation workers.
+If used with no other criteria, one additional worker for running a generator will be added, and the number of resource sets will be assigned the given value.
+If '--nworkers' has also been specified, will generate enough additional workers to match the other criteria.
+If '--nresource_sets' is also specified, will not override resource sets.
+Example command lines: Run with 'local' comms and 4 workers (the following are equivalent). $ python calling_script --comms local --nworkers 4 $ python calling_script --nworkers 4 $ python calling_script -n 4 Run with 'local' comms and 5 workers - one gen worker (no resources), and 4 sim workers. $ python calling_script --comms local --nsim_workers 4 Run with 'local' comms with 4 workers and 8 resource sets.
 The extra resource sets will be used for larger simulations (using variable resource assignment). $ python calling_script --comms local --nresource_sets 8 Previous example with 'mpi' comms. $ mpirun -np 5 python calling_script --nresource_sets 8

 nworkers (